cecibat/Detecting-Dependencies-using-Clustering/README.md

 The goal is to detect these dependencies clustering together the dependent test cases; in other words, test cases belonging to different clusters are assumed to be independent.

 The approach implied testing mainly two different clustering unsupervised algorithms: K-Means and HDBSCAN - using and passing different parameters.
+The performance of clustering algorithms' was evaluated using an evaluation metric (TruePositive, TrueNegative, FalsePositive & FalseNegative) and three specific indexes: Recall , Precision and F-Measure.

 The software used was Python - specifically sklearn, numpy and hdbscan.